Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: Cyber Mobility Mirror (CMM)

 \subsection{Systematic Structure of CMM}

-In the real-world traffic environment, the system architecture of the CMM system is designed based on its core concept.
+In the real-world traffic environment, the system architecture of the CMM system is designed by following the core concept.
 Specifically, the CMM system can be divided into two main parts: the CMM Roadside System (CRS) and the CMM Onboard System (COS).
-Fig.~\ref{fig:cmm realworld} illustrates the system architecture and the CRS and the COS are introduced in detail as follows:
+Fig.~\ref{fig:cmm realworld} illustrates the system architecture.
+CRS and COS are introduced in detail as follows: